lorin/resilience-engineering/README.md

 ## Nadine Sarter

 [Sarter](https://ioe.engin.umich.edu/people/nadine-sarter/) is a researcher in industrial and operations engineering.
+She is the director of the Center for Ergonomics at the University of Michigan.

 ### Concepts